What Does Reverence Mean? How to Practice Daily Reverence

 In the New Testament, reverence occurs as the translation of three Greek words (aidos, phobeomai, and entrepomai) and encompasses the ideas of modesty (Hebrews 12:28, 1 Timothy 2:9), subjection, and considering oneself inferior and subsequently giving another honor (Matthew 21:37; Mark 12:6; Luke 20:13; Hebrews 12:9).

 Therefore, reverence is having humility toward God and recognizing, as well as expressing His awe and greatness.

 The Bible uses reverence and fear interchangeably.
 To revere God is to fear Him in the fullest sense of the word.
 To fear God is to have a wholesome dread of ever displeasing the Lord.
 That implies our love for Him, as well as our awe of Him.

 To simply respect Him is not strong enough.
-We are to fear disappointing Him because He’s a Holy God and revere—or worship— Him for His holiness.
+We should fear to disappoint Him because He’s a Holy God and revere—or worship— Him for His holiness.